 A positive patient and family experience while in the hospital often results in better overall health outcomes for the patient.
 Clear communication from health care providers helps patients and families understand how to best manage their health and lower the likelihood of readmission to a hospital.
 A standardized national survey sent in the mail to adult patients asks about their experience of care at the hospital.

 Johns Hopkins Medicine monitors patient experience survey results as one way to ensure patients and families have a positive experience.

-After leaving the hospital, some patients are mailed a standardized national survey called Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS).
-It asks patients to provide their perspective of how they experienced care from the hospital.
+A standardized national survey called the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) is mailed to some patients after discharge to provide their perspective of how they experienced care from the hospital.

 The survey asks adult patients questions about clear communication, discharge planning, the hospital environment and the patient’s overall experience.